dmsl/anyplace/clients/android-new/README.md

 ```
 This is required for including Activitylocally the subprojects `anyplace-lib-core`, `anyplace-lib-android`.

-## 3. Checkout it different branches
+## NOTE: Checking out different branches?
 If you checkout different branches, make sure to checkout the relevant commit for:
 - `lib-core`, and `lib`

 ---

-## CV Specific setup
+## Asset files [Optional]:
-You may need to provide assets for Deep-Learning models.
+If the `DBG.USE_ASSETS` option is set, then you need to provide some assets for the TFlite models
 There might be optionally some further `json` files that are used in assets also
 (you may find traces of those in code().
-These were used for testing and also for code that was not yet fully communicating with the backend.
+- `AssetReader` has some examples of how the `json` files are used
+- `DetectionModel` enum class contains the paths for the model files
+  - NOTE: `CvModelFilesGetNW` downloads the models remotely, so

 ### Step 1: create the assets folder:
 1. at `lib-android` module:
    - right click -> new directory -> `src/main/assets`
 2. Place in there any assets:
    - models
-   - demo.spaces (optionally)
-(and optionally some `json` fiels )
+   - demo.spaces (optionally, some `json` files)
-demo
+     - you can use `AssetReader` to load from these

 ```aidl
 .